Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Conclusion

 \section{Conclusion}

 In this paper, we propose a weakly supervised point cloud segmentation method with only 10\% or 1\% percent of the points being labeled.
 We developed cross- and intra-sample feature reallocating modules to densely propagate supervision from labeled points to unlabeled points.
+We narrowed the performance gap between 3D weakly supervised semantic segmentation and current fully supervised methods while significantly reducing the human effort for annotation.
 Our proposed method with 10\% and 1\% of the points being labeled can produce compatible results with its fully supervised counterpart in S3DIS and ScanNet dataset.